 This chicken bacon ranch pasta is total comfort food!
 The creamy sauce is addictive, and it's ready in only 30 minutes.

-Chicken, bacon, and ranch is a well-loved combo, and I am happy to deliver another recipe with these flavors (you may also like my Chicken Bacon Ranch Pasta Salad or this Bacon Ranch Tortellini).
+Chicken, bacon, and ranch is a well-loved combo, and I am happy to deliver another recipe with these flavors (you may also like my Cheddar Bacon Ranch Cream Cheese Chicken or this Bacon Ranch Tortellini).
 This recipe is perfect for busy weeknights and fussy eaters!

 How to make chicken bacon ranch pasta